hvillase/sonotexto-quark/README.md

 **Ptexto:** is a pattern based on the module operation.

 # Installation
-1 Download the quark and place it in the quark folder in Extensions.
+1 Download the quark and place it in the quark or downloaded-quarks folder in Extensions.
 2 Create folders named \<sonotexto> and \<sampletexto> and place them in the Recordings path in SuperCollider.